NVIDIA-AI-IOT/deepstream_reference_apps/README.md

-# The repository stops updating, please refer to https://github.com/NVIDIA/deepstream for latest DeepStream reference applications.
+# This repository has ceased updates, please refer to https://github.com/NVIDIA/deepstream for latest DeepStream reference applications.

 # Reference Apps using DeepStream 9.0